 Engage in mind-body exercises.

 Yoga and Tai Chi not only engage that magic mindfulness we just discussed, they also have physical and mental health benefits.
 Here’s another mind-body exercise that popped into my research: Qigong.
 It consists of slow movements and deep, relaxing breathes.
 Studies show that it reduces anxiety, depression, and other negative emotions as well as fatigue.
-I’ve never done it myself, but apparently, it’s been around for 4000 years and is a common practice in Buddhism, Daoism, and Confucianism.
+I’ve never done it myself, but apparently, it’s been around for 4000 years and is common practice in Buddhism, Daoism, and Confucianism.
 So really, you can’t go wrong.

 References